 “Diabetes is a silent killer; it can cause sudden cardiac death, amputations, and serious complications if uncontrolled.
 Eating sugary foods alone doesn't cause diabetes, but obesity increases the risk.
 Diabetes can't be cured, but it can be controlled, and complications can be prevented with strict management of sugar, blood pressure, cholesterol, diet, and exercise.
 Stay alert to symptoms, consult a diabetologist early, and stay healthy, safe, and informed.”

-Note: Bangla Health Connect does not provide medical advice of any kind.
+Note: Bangla Health Connect does not provide medical advice.
+We help patients connect with the right experts and support services.

-✅ Get treatment plans from Apollo Hospitals
+✅ Get treatment plans from leading Hospitals worldwide

 ✅ Choose the one that fits you